rvsyn/rvsyn/README.md

 * Step 4: Design.
 The planning on how to make and deliver something.
 Configuration of assembly, function, shape, methods.

 * Step 5: Delivery.
 Ability to do, technique, art.
 Expression, implementation of the idea as a narrative from the design, delivered as a memory message to the Receiver, who as perceives the design deploys the idea into its comparative evaluation.

+## About contributions
+It is a bit early to ask for any, but if interested in the subject you can private message me.
+I am ironing out a main portfolio so there could be the email domain, or it could be at slack later.

 # License
 The software in the projects (TBA) are licensed under the [MIT License](https://github.com/virtknois/virtknois/blob/main/LICENSE)